tyler124/Monitordroid/README.md

 Don't want to go through the stress of setting up your own server?
 Go to https://monitordroid.com and let us do the work for you.
 10-day free trial avaliable.

-Unfortunately we cannot offer support on our open-source version, but if you believe there is an error in the code or these instructions please let us know by sending us an email at help@monitordroid.com

 Basic instructions:

 1. If you haven't yet, first set up your Monitordroid open-source web server following the instructions in the README.md in the Monitordroid-Web-Application repository.